zulip/zulip-gci/tasks/2017/issues.md

 http://zulip.readthedocs.io/en/latest/contributing/zulipbot-usage.html

 When making changes, carefully read the surrounding code to understand the style in which it is written (which you'll want to replicate) and its behavior.
 When feasible, add tests for the new functionality, so that it will continue working in the future.
+Finally, [write a reviewable series of commits][https://zulip.readthedocs.io/en/latest/contributing/version-control.html] where the commit messages explain why your change both solves the problem correctly and doesn't change anything else.

+Make heavy use of tools like `git grep` and your code editor's search features to find the definitions of relevant functions, chase the code path of similar features, etc.

 If you have any questions, ask on the "GCI tasks" stream (set the topic to the issue number) or add comments to the discussion on